 Figure 1: Over 155,000 inbound emails contained rewritten Mimecast links

 If it comes to actually stopping the threat when a user goes to click that rewritten link, gateway tools fail.
-Their reliance on legacy checks like reputation, blacklists, and rules and signatures mean that malicious content will sometimes sit for days or weeks without any meaningful action, as the technology requires at least one – and usually many – ‘patient zeros’ before determining a URL or an attachment as malicious, and updating their blacklists.
+Their reliance on legacy checks like reputation, deny-lists, and rules and signatures mean that malicious content will sometimes sit for days or weeks without any meaningful action, as the technology requires at least one – and usually many – ‘patient zeros’ before determining a URL or an attachment as malicious, and updating their deny-lists.

 Let’s look at the case of an attack launched from entirely new infrastructure: from a freshly purchased domain, and containing a newly created malicious payload.
 None of the typical metrics legacy tools search for appear as malicious, and so of course, the threat gets through, and ‘patient zero’ is infected.

 Figure 2: ‘Patient Zero’ denotes the first victim of an email attack.

 It inevitably takes time for the malicious link to be recognized as malicious, and for that to be reported.
 By this point, large swathes of the workforce have also become infected.
 We can call this the ‘time to detection’.